DJ Khaled: Literature

-In 2016, he wrote a book, The Keys, which includes his opinions on success, recounts life stories, and describes contributions from other musicians.
+In 2016, he wrote a book, The Keys: A memoir, which includes his opinions on success, recounts life stories, and describes contributions from other musicians.
+The book became a New York Times bestseller.

+Furniture

 Inspired by his own home and lifestyle, he designed a new luxury furniture line "We the Best Home" and launched it in August 2018.

+Golfing

+Khaled is known for his love of golf, paired with his catchphrase: “Let's go golfing!”
+He has appeared on the cover of Golf Digest and is a frequenter of the Miami Beach Golf Club.
+Khaled's We the Best Foundation hosted its inaugural golf tournament in 2023, raising thousands for organisations which aid youth in Miami.
+Sean Combs alone reportedly donated $150,000 to the cause.

 2018 SEC settlement

 In November 2018, together with Floyd Mayweather Jr., Khaled agreed to a total settlement of $750,000 with the Securities and Exchange Commission (SEC) for failing to disclose payments accepted from issuers of an initial coin offering, specifying a personal $50,000 promotional payment from beleaguered cryptocurrency firm Centra Tech Inc., whose co-founders were indicted for fraud in May 2018.
 According to the SEC, "they are its first cases involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs."
 As part of the settlement, Khaled agreed to not enter any endorsement or promotional agreement with a securities participant for two years.